oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   template fulfills the node filter.

-  - this node_filter does not replace the node_filter definition in the Requirement definition, it is applied in addition to that.
+  - this node_filter does not replace the node_filter definition in the requirement definition, it is applied in addition to that.

 - count_value: represents the optional cardinality of this requirement assignment, that is how many relationships are to be established from this requirement assignment specification.

-  - If count is not defined, the assumed count_value for an assignment is 1.
+  - If count is not defined, the default count_value for an assignment is 1.

-  - Note that there can be multiple requirement assignments for a requirement with a specific symbolic name.

-  - The sum of all count values of assignments for a requirement with a specific symbolic name must be within the count_range defined in the requirement definition.

-  - Moreover, the sum of all count values of non-optional assignments for a requirement with a specific symbolic name must also be within the count_range defined in the requirement definition.

-- directives: represents the optional list of strings that defines directives for this requirement assignment:

-  - valid values for the strings:
+- directives_list: represents the optional list of strings that defines if this requirement needs to be fulfilled using target nodes created within this service template only, target nodes created outside this service template only, or both.
+Valid values for the strings are as follows:

-    - “internal” – relationship created by this requirement assignment use target nodes created within this template.
+  - `internal`: this requirement is fulfilled using target nodes created within this template.

-    - “external” – relationship created by this requirement assignment use target nodes created outside this template as available to the TOSCA environment.
+  - `external`: this requirement is fulfilled using target nodes created outside this template as available to the TOSCA environment.

-  - the order of the strings in the list defines which directive should be attempted first when fulfilling the assignment.
+  The order of the strings in the list defines which directive should be attempted first when fulfilling the assignment.

-  - If no directives are defined, the default value is left to the particular implementation.
+  If no directives are defined, the default value is left to the particular implementation.

 - is_optional: represents the optional boolean value specifying if this requirement assignment is optional or not.